Jezorko/lambda-simulator/README.md

 This is a simple project that allows you to unit test your AWS Lambda handlers.
 Additionally, you can use it to run the Lambda locally for some manual testing.

+Do *not* use this as a replacement for AWS Lambda services in production.
+This would be a terrible idea.

 ## How do I use it?

 ### Unit testing